-The amount of investment paid corresponding to the airport network in Spain amounted to $\notin$ 449.0 million (including $\notin$ 0.02 million from AIRM), which represents a year-on-year decrease of $\notin$ 47.5 million.
-This amount includes $\notin$ 3.8 million related to the COVID-19 preventative health measures ( $\notin$ 7.8 million in the 2021 period).
+The amount of investment paid corresponding to the airport network in Spain amounted to €449.0 million (including €0.02 million from AIRM), which represents a year-on-year decrease of €47.5 million.
+This amount includes €3.8 million of investments for improving infrastructures and adapting them to the COVID-19 preventative health measures (€7.8 million in the 2021 period).

-The amount of investment executed stands at €284.3 million; €535 million is expected in 2022.
+The amount of investment executed stands at €284.3 million, of the €535 million that is expected to be invested in 2022.